 HR 8535: Measuring Illicit Fentanyl Trafficking Act

-HR 8535 in plain English: This bill requires Department of Homeland Security components involved in fentanyl interdiction to share data and collaborate with each other.
-It also directs DHS to create performance metrics for measuring the detection, deterrence, and seizure of fentanyl.
+HR 8535 in plain English: This bill requires Department of Homeland Security components involved in fentanyl interdiction to share data and information with each other.
+It also directs DHS to create performance metrics to measure how effectively the department detects, deters, and seizes fentanyl.

 Stated purpose